nobbennob/nobi-pytezos/README.md

 ## Installation

+Make sure you have Python 3.8+ installed and set as default in the system.

-You need to install cryptographic packages before installing the library/building the project:
+You also need to install cryptographic packages before installing the library/building the project:

 #### Linux